Charter colony: Rhode Island

 Rhode Island's permanent settlement by European colonists began in 1636 when a group of refugees from the Massachusetts Bay Colony left the colony to seek freedom of worship.
 Roger Williams, the unofficial head of the group of refugees, acquired land from Native Americans and established the town of Providence.
 Other early towns settled in the Rhode Island area were Portsmouth (1638), Newport (1639), and Warwick (1642).
 The lands on which these original four towns were settled were held only through Indian deeds, so naturally, they caught the attention of nearby colonies.
-In order to protect the small haven that the town had established, Roger Williams acquired a parliamentary patent from England between the years 1643 and 1644.
+In order to protect the small haven that the town had established, Williams acquired a parliamentary patent from England between the years 1643 and 1644.
 Rhode Island is a charter colony.
 In the early 1660s, John Clarke was given the task of getting from King Charles II a charter that would both protect the colony from surrounding larger colonies and preserve the religious ideals that had been present with the colony since its beginning.
 The charter that the colony received was the royal charter of 1663.
 This charter, said to be one of the most liberal of the colonial era, not only granted the religious freedom that the colony sought, but also allowed Rhode Island to have local autonomy and gave the colony a much tighter grip on its territory.